I Am Sam

-The film received polarized reviews from critics and audiences.
-It grossed over $97 million at the box office, against a production budget of $22 million.
-For his role as Sam, Penn was highly acclaimed and was nominated for the Academy Award for Best Actor at the 74th Academy Awards in 2002.
-The film launched the career of child actress Dakota Fanning, who was then seven years old and had only acted in two small roles.
-She became the youngest actress to be nominated for a Screen Actors Guild Award.
+The film received mixed reviews from critics and grossed over $97 million at the box office.
+For his role as Sam, Penn was nominated for the Academy Award for Best Actor at the 74th Academy Awards in 2002.
+The film launched the career of Dakota Fanning and her younger sister Elle Fanning, who were then seven and almost three years old respectively.
+Dakota Fanning became the youngest person to be nominated for a Screen Actors Guild Award.

 Plot

-In 1993, Samuel Dawson, a Starbucks barista with an intellectual disability, becomes the single father of Lucy Diamond Dawson, named after The Beatles song "Lucy in the Sky with Diamonds", following their abandonment by her mother, a homeless woman with whom Sam had a sexual encounter.
-Sam is well-adjusted and has a supportive group of friends with disabilities, as well as a kind, agoraphobic neighbor, Annie, who takes care of Lucy when Sam cannot.
-Nearly seven years later in 2001, Sam provides a loving place for precocious Lucy, though she soon surpasses his mental capacity and ability.
-Other children bully her for having an intellectually disabled father, and she becomes too embarrassed to accept that she is more advanced than he is.
+In 1993, Sam Dawson, a Starbucks barista with an intellectual disability, becomes the single father of Lucy Diamond Dawson, named after the Beatles song "Lucy in the Sky with Diamonds", following her abandonment by her mother, a homeless woman with whom Sam had sex, who had no interest in having her.
+Sam is well-adjusted and has a supportive group of friends with disabilities as well as a kind, agoraphobic neighbor, Annie, who takes care of Lucy when Sam cannot.

+Nearly a decade later, in 2001, Sam provides a loving place for precocious Lucy, though she soon surpasses his mental capacity and ability.
+Other children bully her for having an intellectually disabled father, and she becomes too embarrassed to accept that she is more intelligent than he is.

-In danger of losing child custody, Sam gets advice from his friends and also hires a lawyer, Rita Harrison, whose absorption in her work and neglect of her son reveals her to also struggle with her role as a parent.
+In danger of losing child custody, Sam gets advice from his friends and also hires the lawyer Rita Harrison, whose absorption in her work, and neglect of her son, reveals she also struggles with her role as a parent.
 In an attempt to prove that she is not cold, Rita agrees to take on Sam's case pro bono.
 As they work to secure Sam's rights, Sam helps Rita see her own life anew.
 This includes encouraging her to leave her philandering husband and repair her fractious relationship with her son.

-At the trial, due to pressure from the prosecutor, Sam breaks down after becoming convinced he is not capable of raising Lucy.
-Afterward, she resides in a foster home with Miranda “Randy” Carpenter, but tries to convince Sam to help her run away.
-Sam moves so he is near Lucy, so she continually leaves in the middle of the night to go to his apartment, though he immediately returns her.
-The foster parents, though, decide not to adopt her as they had planned, and return her to Sam.
+At the trial, Rita makes some convincing arguments while questioning a few different witnesses, including Annie.
+However, the prosecutor puts so much pressure on Sam that he breaks down, after becoming convinced he is not capable of raising Lucy.
+Afterward, Lucy resides in a foster home with Miranda "Randy" Carpenter but tries to convince Sam to help her run away.
+Sam moves to be near Lucy, so she continually leaves in the middle of the night to go to his apartment, though he immediately returns her.
+The foster parents, in the end, decide not to adopt her as they had planned, and return her to Sam.
 Randy assures him that she will tell the judge he is the best parent for Lucy.
 In turn, Sam asks Randy if she will help him raise Lucy because he feels she needs a mother figure.

 The final scene depicts a soccer game, in which Sam referees and Lucy participates as a player.
 In attendance are Lucy's former foster family, Sam's friend group, and a newly single Rita with her son.